310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 ## Translation Notes

 [^1]: Uchiwa fans look like <a href="https://simple.wikipedia.org/wiki/Uchiwa" target="_blank">this</a>.
-[^2]: It's possible Kanata does the Kanatee <em>puka! ☆</em> pose here, as the quote is almost the same as Kanatee's.
-You can read more about Kanatee in Kanata's Idol Story 1 and 2.
+[^2]: It’s possible Kanata does the Kanatee <em>puka! ☆</em> pose here, as the quote is almost the same as Kanatee’s.
+You can read more about Kanatee in Kanata’s Idol Story 1 and 2.